SKA2: Lung cancer

-The SKA2 gene along with PRR11 gene as a pair is essential for the development of lung cancer.
-The pair of genes are separated by a 548 bp intergenic region, and having a classical head-to-head gene pair motif share a prototypical bidirectional promoter containing a common CCAAT element.
-This promoter is regulated by NF-Y is a sequence specific transcription factor and has long been considered an activator of genes since it contains particular properties suitable to regulate bidirectional promotor with the CCAAT box sequence.
-This bidirectional promoters couple expression of 2 genes (protein coding) involved in the same biochemical process to allow a synchronized temporal or environmental control.
+Early research suggests that SKA2 may play a role in lung cancer.
+SKA2 expression is upregulated in lung cancer, and high expression of the SKA2 gene is associated with worse lung cancer outcomes, especially when combined with high expression of the gene PRR11.
+This pair of genes are separated by a roughly 500 bp long intergenic region.
+Assays suggest that the transcription factor, NF-Y, binds to a particular 80 bp core inside of this region, which may act as a bidirectional promotor.
+A bidirectional promoter couples expression of 2 genes (protein coding) involved in the same biochemical process to allow a synchronized temporal or environmental control.

-The 2 genes SKA2 and PRR11 are vital for accelerated growth and motility of lung cancer cells and have prognostic value for patients.
-Along with SKA2, PRR11 also plays a major role in regulating cell cycle progression but from the late S phase to mitosis.
-Thus, having vital roles to play in cell cycle progression at different stages, SKA2 and PRR11 may co-ordinately regulate lung cancer proliferation by deregulation of cell cycle progression.
+Due to these connections, the genes SKA2 and PRR11 may have prognostic value for cancer patients.
+Like SKA2, PRR11 plays a major role in regulating cell cycle progression but instead during the late S phase to mitosis.
+Given their vital roles in cell cycle progression at different stages, SKA2 and PRR11 may act synergistically to affect lung cancer proliferation by causing a deregulation of cell cycle progression, though the underlying mechanism remains unclear.

-Since the transcription of SKA2 gene produces the protein coding mRNA SKA2 along with 2 other introns miRNA301a and miRNAA454, hence the function of the gene is not limited to production of a protein.
-These introns participate in tumorigenesis since miRNA301a regulates PTEN, NKRF, SMAD4 and PIAS3 and miRNAA454 targets SMAD4 playing an oncogenic role in human colon cancer.
+In addition to the protein coding mRNA, the transcription of the SKA2 gene produces 2 introns miRNA301a and miRNAA454, which may have a functional impact.
+These introns have been known to participate in tumorigenesis since miRNA301a regulates PTEN, NKRF, SMAD4 and PIAS3 and miRNAA454 targets SMAD4 playing an oncogenic role in human colon cancer.